peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

 The quotient of the two numbers.
 Signals FlagDivideByZero and returns infinity if the divisor is 0 and the dividend is nonzero.
 Returns NaN if the divisor and the dividend are 0.
 Returns NaN if the result can't be exact because it would have a nonterminating decimal expansion.

-<b>Exceptions:</b>

- * System.ArgumentNullException:
-The parameter  <i>divisor</i>
- is null.

 ### Divide

     public PeterO.ExtendedDecimal Divide(
         PeterO.ExtendedDecimal divisor,
         PeterO.PrecisionContext ctx);

-Divides this ExtendedDecimal object by another ExtendedDecimal object.
+Divides this arbitrary-precision decimal object by another arbitrary-precision decimal object.
 The preferred exponent for the result is this object's exponent minus the divisor's exponent.

 <b>Parameters:</b>